 Get the Software

-You’ll need recording software to do the job.
+You’ll need recording and editing software to do the job.
 Record It comes with many PCs, while iMovie and GarageBand are already installed on Macs.
 These are good software programs for recording podcasts.
 Audacity is free software that is also available and easy to use.

 Get Podcast Hosting